IT-Labs/kubernetes-jumpstart/README.md

 kubectl describe pod nginx-app
 ```

 3.8.
-Exec into the Container within the Pod
+Exec into the Container within the Pod (useful for troubleshooting)
 ```
 kubectl exec nginx-app -it sh
+ls
+exit
 ```

 3.9.
 Delete the Pod